- WDOptimizer proposes several modes for optimizing indexes:

 - Once the reindexing is performed, the current HFSQL context is restored (except if the option for compressing memos was chosen).

 To optimize the indexes of a data file:

 - Start WDOptimizer:

-- From WINDEV, WEBDEV or WINDEV Mobile directly: under the "Tools" section, in the "Database" group, click on "WDOptimizer".
+- From WINDEV, WEBDEV or WINDEV Mobile directly: on the "Tools" pane, in the "Database" group, click "WDOptimizer".

 - run "WDOptimizer.EXE" directly.

 - Select the data files to process.
 You can:

 - Drag and Drop the data files from the explorer to WDOptimizer.
 The dropped files automatically appear in the list.